FeekDev/Lab_Flask_Jinja/README.md

 Running the comands in terminal

 - Directory Test
-.Execute in the command line **/hechosGatos.py**
+##Execute## in the command line **/hechosGatos.py**
 Note: If the file not running apply this command **chmod u+x ./hechosGatos.py** to change the privileges to may run the script

 - Directory Flask
 Execute in the command line Flask run
-Copy this URL in the browser http://127.0.0.1:5000 before to see the various constrution work input in the end of the URL a number 1 to 31 **http://127.0.0.1:5000/proyecto/1**space.
+Copy this URL in the browser http://127.0.0.1:5000 before to see the various constrution work input in the end of the URL a number 1 to 31 **http://127.0.0.1:5000/proyecto/1.
 You may also link to more resources.

 ### Creating A Pull Request